cheomanigua/godotdoc/content/docs/basics.md

 ## Input
 The most common input types are:

 - [InputEvent](https://docs.godotengine.org/en/stable/classes/class_inputevent.html) Use them inside `func _input(event)`.
-The best use of InputEvent is when a single event is needed, like showing the inventory, pausing the game, jumping, etc).
+The best use of InputEvent is when a single event is needed, like showing the inventory, pausing the game, jumping, etc.

   - [is_action_pressed](https://docs.godotengine.org/en/stable/classes/class_inputevent.html#class-inputevent-method-is-action-pressed) *
   - [is_action_released](https://docs.godotengine.org/en/stable/classes/class_inputevent.html#class-inputevent-method-is-action-released) *